Trump: 'Zero chance I'll quit'

 Multiple sources told CNN that Trump was asked not to come by Ryan, and one source said the message was delivered via intermediaries.

+Trump and Pence spoke Saturday morning, according to a source familiar with the conversation who did not provide further details.

-And while the real estate magnate was slated to spend Saturday focusing on debate prep, Trump instead spent Saturday morning boldly countering the growing calls for him to drop out of the presidential race, with some Republicans suggesting Trump should step aside and allow Pence to top the Republican ticket.
+While the real estate magnate was slated to spend Saturday focusing on debate prep, Trump instead spent Saturday morning boldly countering the growing calls for him to drop out of the presidential race, with some Republicans suggesting Trump should step aside and allow Pence to top the Republican ticket.
 With just one month to Election Day and as early voting has already begun in some states, replacing the Republican nominee would be a near-impossible task.

 Ready to fight back